Do you need a permit for an exterior door & weatherstripping repair in Orange County, FL?

 Key facts before you start

-- Bottom-of-door draft: don't plane the door or shim hinges first — most entry doors have an adjustable sill cap; turn the screws in the cap to raise it until a dollar bill barely pulls out between door bottom and sill without tearing (test at each screw), then re-trim the jamb weatherstrip to fit the new sill height (Therma-Tru spec).
+- Diagnose a draft by WHERE it is before buying parts (Therma-Tru).
+At the BOTTOM: don't plane the door or shim hinges — most entry doors have an adjustable sill cap; turn the screws in the cap to raise it until a dollar bill barely pulls out between door bottom and sill without tearing (test at each screw), then re-trim the jamb weatherstrip to the new sill height.
+Along the LOCK side, or if the door rattles when latched: that's alignment — move the adjustable strike plate and re-shim the lockside jamb until the door meets the weatherstrip evenly top to bottom (shim the lowest jamb leg to level an out-of-square frame).
+Thicker weatherstrip won't fix either one.

-- Jamb weatherstrip on modern pre-hung doors is kerf-in: no fasteners or adhesive — pull the old strip out of the groove starting at the top, press the new strip's flat fin into the jamb kerf, cut to length with scissors.
-Match kerf-in like-for-like; screw-on surface-mount (aluminum carrier + vinyl bulb) is only for jambs with no kerf.
+- Jamb weatherstrip on modern pre-hung doors is kerf-in: no fasteners or adhesive — starting at the TOP, pull the old strip out of the jamb groove, press the new strip's flat edge into the kerf, cut to length with scissors.
+Match kerf-in like-for-like (screw-on surface-mount aluminum carrier + vinyl bulb is only for jambs with no kerf).
+Drafts or water at a bottom CORNER are usually the missing/flattened corner seal pads bridging sill cap, sweep, and weatherstrip — a ~$5 part, bedded with a bead of sealant where the jamb meets the sill.

 - Door sweep: cut to door width with scissors (vinyl) or hacksaw (aluminum carrier), install from the interior with the door CLOSED so the fin seals against the threshold before marking screw holes; a standard residential sweep only seals gaps up to 1/2" — bigger gaps need the threshold raised, not a taller sweep (M-D Building Products).

-- Orlando/Orange County FL: weatherstrip, sweep, corner-pad, and threshold-cap work is repair/maintenance — but REPLACING an exterior door, even size-for-size, requires a residential permit filed as 'Windows\Doors Replacement size for size' with the Orange County Product Approval Specification Sheet (FL Product Approval = wind rating), and the approved installation details must be on the jobsite at inspection or it fails.
+- Orlando/Orange County FL: weatherstrip, sweep, corner-pad, and threshold-cap work is repair/maintenance — but REPLACING an exterior door, even size-for-size, requires a residential permit filed as 'Windows\Doors Replacement size for size' with the Orange County Product Approval Specification Sheet (FL Product Approval = wind rating), and the approved installation details must be on the jobsite for the 290 Final Inspection or it fails.
+Don't assume HB 803's under-$7,500 exemption (eff.
+7/1/2026) covers a door swap — it excludes structural work, the act never defines 'structural,' and FL jurisdictions split on doors, so confirm with the Orange County building-permit office (407-836-5550) before skipping the permit.

 - Deadbolt/smart-lock swap (e.g., Kwikset SmartCode): standard prep is a 2-1/8" (54mm) cross bore; measure backset (door edge to bore center) before buying — it's 2-3/8" or 2-3/4" (60/70mm), and adjustable latches switch between the two via the slide/pin, so no re-boring.